wygulmage/after-sundown/monsters.md

 In order to feed, an Ifrit must be within a meter of someone in wracking agony.
 They do not have to actually consume any blood or viscera and indeed they generally cannot because they are incorporeal anywhere but the Depths of Limbo.
 While Ifrit were probably never living mortals, their attributes are normal for their Potency.
 It's not entirely clear if Ifrit ever _were_ anything before being magical beings, no one knows of any of them coming into being, and the lowest Potency of any Ifrit seems to be 4.

-An Ifrit has an Infernal power source and a Feeding power schedule.**Ifrit Starting Powers**
+An Ifrit has an Infernal power source and a Feeding power schedule.

+#### Ifrit Starting Powers

-- Core Powers: Progress of Glass and Trail of Tears -
+Core Powers: Progress of Glass and Trail of Tears

 * Distant Reflection (Basic Progress of Glass)
 * Deny the Gauntlet (Basic Progress of Glass)
 * Curse of Failure (Basic Trail of Tears)
 * Pain Drops (Basic Trail of Tears)

-- Basic Powers -
+Basic Powers

 * Aura Perception (Basic Discernment)
 * Patience of the Mountains (Basic Fortitude)
 * Clinging (Basic Clout)